 Run Space: When your chickens are feeling cooped up, chicken runs give them the fresh air and security they need.
 Chicken runs are a wire-mesh enclosure that protects chickens from predators.
 Make sure the chicken run you choose is sturdy and offers plenty of space for your flock to stretch its wings.

-Chicken Coop Wheel Base: Sometimes you need to move your chicken coop, and that’s not fun if you don’t have a wheelbase underneath.
+Chicken Coop Wheel Base: Sometimes you need to move your chicken coop, and that is not fun if you do not have a wheelbase underneath.
 A wheeled chicken coop could be considered a luxury, but you will appreciate having the ability to relocate your coop with your own muscle power.

 Roosting Area/Nesting Boxes: A roosting area is an elevated perch where your chickens can get some shut-eye.
-You’ll also want to add dried straw or pine wood shavings in the nesting boxes for maximum chicken comfort and to create a soft, protective bed for their eggs.
+You will also want to add dried straw or pine wood shavings in the nesting boxes for maximum chicken comfort and to create a soft, protective bed for their eggs.

 To keep your chickens plump and happy, you will need a chicken feeder (a large canister with a shallow pan at the bottom).
 Fill the canister with store-bought chicken (usually labeled as “layer” pellets.)
-To make sure your chickens are getting the nutrition and variety they need, you should also supplement your chicken feed with cracked corn, bugs (you can let them do the foraging, unless you’re into that), and pretty much any fruits and vegetables from your own kitchen.
-They will even eat cooked beans and pasta, if you don’t mind cooking for your flock.
+To make sure your chickens are getting the nutrition and variety they need, you should also supplement your chicken feed with cracked corn, bugs (you can let them do the foraging, unless you are into that), and pretty much any fruits and vegetables from your own kitchen.
+They will even eat cooked beans and pasta, if you do not mind cooking for your flock.

 Like every pet or person, chickens need a regular supply of fresh, clean water.
 You can use a 5-gallon bucket or a shallow plastic dish.
 There are also several automatic watering systems that ensure your chickens are never parched.

 Raising chickens is a lot of fun and offers plenty of perks.
-Just don’t count your chickens until they’ve hatched…Check with your city or Homeowners Association about local zoning laws or covenants before you invest in a backyard chicken coop.
+Just do not count your chickens until they have hatched…Check with your city or Homeowners Association about local zoning laws or covenants before you invest in a backyard chicken coop.
 The last thing you want is to have to evict your entire flock.